eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 - impl
 - utest

-Comment: If one field from the update_mask is not present in the CurrentState, this field is created.
+Comment: If one field from the update_mask is not present in the DesiredState, this field is created.
 This can include any amount of parent fields.

-If one field from the update_mask is not present in the newState, this field is deleted from the CurrentState.
+If one field from the update_mask is not present in the newState, this field is deleted from the DesiredState.

+##### UpdateState interface with invalid version
+`swdd~update-desired-state-with-invalid-version~1`

+Status: approved

+When the Ankaios Server gets an UpdateStateRequest with an API version which is not identical to the API version expected by the Ankaios Server, the Ankaios Server shall reject the request and keep on listening for incoming requests.

+Tags:
+- ControlInterface

+Needs:
+- impl
+- utest
+- stest

+##### UpdateState interface with missing version
+`swdd~update-desired-state-with-missing-version~1`

+Status: approved

+When the Ankaios Server gets an UpdateStateRequest without set API version, the Ankaios Server shall reject the request and keep on listening for incoming requests.

+Tags:
+- ControlInterface

+Needs:
+- impl
+- utest
+- stest

 ### Update Current State